+The rationale to focus on this dataset of early adopters was because our intent to provide guidelines for audio tweet engagement is especially relevant for new rather than established users.
+Given that the dataset was taken 18 months after the introduction of audio tweets (i.e., in November-December 2021) and at the time, users were still getting used to audio tweets (as demonstrated by the presence of messages about users’ first impressions of audio tweets), it contained a suitable corpus of early users of audio tweets.
+The tweets in the dataset are representative of their sampling frame, which is early, publicly accessible audio tweets obtained via a simple text search.
+We note that the decision to focus on early adopters of audio tweets means that statistical findings versus established tweet formats (e.g., text) may be due to the relative novelty of audio tweets.

 The procedures involved in this research were assessed by the Research Ethics Board of [Anonymous] University (REB 2021-516) and determined to not require review, since the project relies only on information in the public domain that may not be expected to be private, falling within the federal guideline TCPS2.
 Informed consent was not required by an ethics committee review for this work.

 Analysis